A top CEO recently spoke before a Harvard MBA class. A student asked, “What do I do?”

 With a smile I replied, “Oh, I am very good at digging.”

 He laughed.
 No translation needed.
-He understood my English perfectly.
+He understood my English perfectly from the start.

 My education comes directly from some of the great trend traders of the last five decades.
 No hyperbole.
 However, it did not start that way.